Awyssa/SEI-Project-1/backlog.md

 // using createGrid() for the reset game function creates a new grid, how do I remove the old grid and build a new one?
 //

+while is the next one is not a number, use that for the function, create an empyy array an then once its clicked it checks the ones next to it, if its a vlaid square amd nt a number add it to the array.